achiku/dskvs/README.md

 What dskvs can do
 =================

-- dskvs can receive HTTP request and return list of values in JSON format
+- dskvs can receive a HTTP request and return a list of values in JSON format
 - dskvs can atomically load data from good-old TSV

 .. this is it.